MarkimusZer0/PsychRewrittenWiki/PsychRewrittenWiki/Tweens and Timers.md

 * `value` - Target value on the tween end.
 * `duration` - How much time it will take for the tween to complete.
 * `ease` - The tweening method used, example: `circInOut`.
 Default ease is `linear`.

+Example : `doTweenX('bf', 'boyfriend', 700, 1, 'linear')`

+This will tween boyfriend's X position to 700, it will take 1 second to reach this position, it will preform this tween with the ease `linear`.

 ### doTweenY(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 Does a tween on an object's Y position.